athirakmohan/load-balancer/README.md

 - Replace per client thread creation with a manually implemented worker thread pool using a synchronized task queue and a fixed set of long-lived worker threads.
-- Extend the Algorithm interface to add LeastConnections, Weighted Round Robin, or other strategies without changing core proxy logic.
+- Extend the Algorithm interface to add least connections, weighted round robin, or other strategies without changing core handler logic.
 - To horizontally scale the load balancer across multiple instances, the registry would need to be backed by a distributed cache or similar solution
 - Support to dynamically register new backend endpoints at runtime
 - Use an event driven approach for metrics and reporting can be done in batches .This ensures alerts can fire soon for critical ones.